AhmedAboelata/Mbzuh.Assessment/README.md

   - Swagger APIs to Create/Update/Delete (Hard)/GetById/Get(Filtered And Paged) books.
   - UI page to List/Search/Paginate/Create/Update/Delete books (For Genre you can use swagger to add).
   - Inputs spaces sanitization
-    - Trimming(Remove start and trailing spaces).
+    - Trimming (Remove start and trailing spaces).
-	- Remove extra spaces (Ex: 'Book      Name' will be sanitized to 'Book Name').
+    - Remove extra spaces in the middle of a string value.
   - Inputs validations (Listed below).
   - Bussiness validations (Listed below).
   - Log any book successfull update trasnaction into a txt file (Called "modificationslogs.txt" exists in the API project root).